QuarkNerd/blog/ceberhardt/_posts/2017-10-30-migrating-d3-force-layout-to-webassembly.md

 However, I think that AssemblyScript (and [TurboScript](https://github.com/01alchemist/TurboScript), [speedy.js](https://github.com/MichaReiser/speedy.js)) demonstrate that we could be doing a lot more with this technology.
 If at some point in the future you could easily compile your JavaScript code to WASM, and enjoy improved load / parse times and performance, why wouldn't you?

-We're clearly not there yet, posting JavaScript to AssemblyScript is not straightforward - however, this technology is very much in its infancy.
+We're clearly not there yet, porting JavaScript to AssemblyScript is not straightforward - however, this technology is very much in its infancy.

 Remember, the [full sourcecode for this demo is available on GitHub](https://github.com/ColinEberhardt/d3-wasm-force).